 Belle, as we're all aware thanks to Beauty and the Beast, is French for "beautiful."
 It's an underused, simple-yet-elegant name that is easily pronounced in our culture and abroad.
 It can be a good alternative to Isabelle, which is seeing extreme popularity, and can be a nickname for any number of names starting or ending in -belle, such as Rosabelle, Claribel, Bluebell, Bellerose, Amabel, Belphoebe or Arabella.
 She can be a Southern Belle or "Belle of the Ball."
 She is close to Bella, yet miles away.
 The name ages well and gets rave reviews.

 One real-life namesake was Confederate spy Belle Boyd, but there was also a World War II bomber plane called the Memphis Belle, and a character from Gone with the Wind.
 And here's a fun tidbit: Belle was Mr. Scrooge's fiance in Charles Dickens' A Christmas Carol.

-Belle has not ranked in the past decade.
-In 2010 there were 154 baby girls named Belle and in 2013 187 and still not ranking.
+Belle had not ranked in the past decade, but because of the new Disney live-action, it ranked #933 in 2016.
+Back in 2010 there were only 154 baby girls named Belle and in 2013 there were just 187.
 I see a lot of people passing this name up because of Isabella, thinking Belle is more popular than it is.
 Maybe they're getting it confused with Bella, which was #60 in 2011.
 Belle was most popular just before 1920 and least popular in the 80's.
 While there were just 8 girls given the name in 1991 as if it was about to disappear forever, it spiked up rapidly and by the 2000's was given to hundreds of girls.